Package Torello.Java

 public java.lang.String getParentPathName()

-Returns the as much of the "Full Path Name" of the file referenced by'this'
+Returns the as much of the "Full Path Name" of the file referenced by'this'filename as is possible for this particularFileNode.

 - the full, available path name to